IC3lemon/CTF-reports/ironCTF/crypto/README.md

 assert is_prime(p)
 ```
-COPPERSMITHs attack for monic polynomials. is what you had to perform. \
+COPPERSMITHs attack for small roots of monic polynomials, is what you had to perform. \
 This does fall under lattices, so we were not far off.

 ## Takeaways